 Q. How are you (or your company, org, nonprofit) currently bridging the gap between politics and tech?
 We place technologists to work directly for Members of Congress or Congressional Committee through our one-year Congressional Innovation Fellowship.
 Fellows have worked on encryption, the OPM breach, autonomous vehicle regs, facial recognition privacy, surveillance reform, health IT and a whole range of other issues.
 Our goal is to build a Congress that’s equipped to legislate in the digital age and a tech industry— which is increasingly operating in highly regulated industries— that understands the complexity and nuance of government.

 Q. Favorite app?
 Seat Alerts.
 Plug in your flight info and you get push notifications when certain kinds of seat (Aisle, Exit Row) become available.
 Hugely helpful for the cross-country flights so you’re not stuck in a middle seat or the back row next to the bathroom for five hours.

 Q. Last time you were completely unplugged?
 Camp Grounded in Mendocino County CA in May 2016.

 Q. Best advice you’ve received?
 Choose your boss, not your job.

-Q. What can Silicon Valley teach DC?
+Q. What can innovators teach policy makers?
 The playbook for starting things— understand your customers/users and then build something they want by starting small and improving incrementally.

-Q. What can DC teach Silicon Valley?
+Q. What can policy makers teach innovators?
 That government and the political world are complex and nuanced and operate based on trusted relationships within big institutions and that’s not something you can just “disrupt” with an app or a bunch of money.